 Flanagan South Pipeline, Illinois to Oklahoma, United States of America

-The pipeline will deliver crude oil supply from North Dakota's Bakken region and western Canadian region to the US Gulf Coast refineries.
+Flanagan South Pipeline has an initial capacity of 585,000 barrels per day (bpd).
+It delivers crude oil supply from North Dakota's Bakken region and western Canadian region to the US Gulf Coast refineries.

 Route of the Flanagan South Pipeline